 The Zinger model of employee engagement focuses on 10 essential actions that managers must take in order to engage employees.

-David Zinger’s employee engagement model follows a similar pyramid structure.
-It emphasizes the importance of starting with employee needs, like well-being and meaningful work, and then working your way up to results.
+David Zinger’s employee engagement model follows a pyramid structure.
+It emphasizes why employee engagement is important, and the importance of employee needs, like well-being and meaningful work, and then working your way up to results.
 Each “building block” of the pyramid is a step that must be taken in order to foster engagement in the workplace.

 - Enliven energy.
-This step is more subjective.
 The goal here is to seek to create a work environment where employees bring energy to their work and gain energy from their work.
 The first is largely tied to well-being.
 The second is up to managers.
 Regularly check in with employees to monitor energy levels.
 Then, look for patterns to identify barriers and energy drains.

 - Make meaning.
 To stay engaged long-term, employees must find purpose in their work.
 In fact, 90% of people rank meaningful work as more important than the size of their paycheck.
 Leadership must help their employees understand the why behind their work—how their role contributes to the larger company and its impact on the world—to keep them motivated.

 - Leverage strengths.
 Leadership must create an environment where employees can exercise and grow in their individual strengths.
 This fosters engagement and makes your organization stronger by enhancing the existing strengths of your workforce.

 Second row: uniting the company

 The second row of the pyramid builds upon the essentials to connect individuals with the larger organization.
 The key actions here are to build relationships, foster recognition, and master moments.

 - Build relationships.
 We all know good teamwork is essential to achieving outcomes, but generic team-building and platitudes aren’t enough for engagement.
 Leaders need to create and encourage opportunities for employees to develop connections at work through in-person or virtual team building exercises.
 People who make friends at work are more than twice as likely to be engaged as those who don’t make friends.